kenbrill/sqlViewer/README.md

 You will find the sqlViewer tool on your Admin Menu in the 'System' section
 ![Screenshot](docs/1.png)

-When you click on that link it will take you to the maion screen.
+When you click on that link it will take you to the main screen.
 Here you can either paste in a query that you want to work with or click on the 'Retrieve SQL from Log' button.
 ![Screenshot](docs/2.png)